WTA Poland Open

 The WTA Poland Open is a tennis event located in Warsaw, Poland.
 The first edition of the tournament was held in July 2021 in Gdynia but in 2022 it was relocated to Warsaw.
+In 2023, the tournament was held on hardcourts for the first time.

+Starting in 2024, the tournament was downgraded to a WTA 125 event and is held as the Polish Open in Warsaw.